paudelsam/paudelsam.github.io/_posts/2025-02-28-visited-states-map.md

 ---
 layout: default
-title: "Types of Graphs in Machine Learning"
+title: "Map of visited states in Python"
 date: 2025-02-28
 categories: general
 ---

 # US States Visited Map
-Last year, I have this idea of making a state map of USA so that I can shade the states I have visited.
-Let me show you how I did it using Python.
+Last year, I had the idea of making a state map of the USA to shade the states I have visited.
+I'll be sure to show you how I did it using Python.

 ## Prerequisites
 ### Dependencies
-We will need following Python packages installed.
+We will need the following Python packages installed.
 I am using `pip` to install the packages.
 Run this only once.

 ```python
 !pip install geopandas
 !pip install geodatasets
 ```
-### Shape files
+### Shapefiles
-Download shape files from [this folder](https://github.com/paudelsam/paudelsam.github.io/tree/main/data/shape_files).
-Alternatively, you can find updated shape files from internet as well.
+Download shape files from <a href="https://github.com/paudelsam/paudelsam.github.io/tree/main/data/shape_files" target="_blank">this folder</a>.
+Alternatively, you can find updated shape files on the internet as well.

 ## Create the map
 Now that we have everything we need, let's start creating the map.
 Import required packages